-The way of life for expats is one of hard work counterbalanced with plenty of sunshine, exceptional facilities and amenities and enough freedom and money to enjoy a very high standard of living.
+The regular way of life for expats living in Dubai is a combination of hard work counterbalanced with plenty of sunshine, exceptional facilities, and amenities, with enough freedom and money to enjoy a very high standard of living.

-This has served to show us that Dubai is a Muslim state, it is strict in its moral and ethical code, it has very different laws to those we have in the UK or in Europe or America for example, and that if you want to live and work in the UAE you need to tread particularly carefully when it comes to staying on the right side of those regulations.
+Dubai is a Muslim state.
+It is strict in its moral and ethical code, it has very different laws to those we have in the UK, Europe, or America, and if you want to live and work in the UAE you need to tread particularly carefully when it comes to staying on the right side of those regulations.

-We have produced a report that compiles the information you need to know and understand if you’re going to have a safe and enjoyable time in the UAE – from dress code to alcohol consumption, drug abuse to holding hands in public, we cover it all.
+We have produced a report that compiles the information you need to know and understand if you’re going to have a safe and enjoyable time living or on vacation in the UAE – from dress code to alcohol consumption and drug abuse to holding hands in public.
+We cover it all.

-Now you can have no excuses that you didn’t know your behaviour was not acceptable in Dubai – and you can have no worries about being arrested because you will be well aware of what is and is not appropriate behaviour.
+You’ll have no excuses that you didn’t know certain behavior was not acceptable in Dubai – and most importantly, you’ll have no worries about being arrested because you will be well aware of what is and is not appropriate behavior.

 A is for Alcohol – non-Muslims are allowed to drink alcohol in Dubai if they are on licensed premises.
 Some restaurants and most hotels hold a license to serve you alcohol.

-Bouncing a Cheque – in Dubai, it’s standard practice to pay for large ticket items such as a car, or even your rent, with forward-dated cheques.
+in Dubai, it’s standard practice to pay for large ticket items, such as a car, or even your rent, with forward-dated cheques.

 This is because it is very hard for expatriates and even some local people to get credit or loans, and it’s the accepted method of staggering payments to offer up post-dated cheques.

-However, unlike in other countries where bouncing a cheque is just an annoyance, in Dubai, it is a very serious criminal offence.
+However, unlike in other countries where bouncing a cheque is just an annoyance, with UAE law, it is a very serious criminal offense.

-You will be arrested, jailed and then forced to remain in Dubai to pay your debt before being forced to leave the country.
-So, don’t write a cheque unless you have the funds to cover it.
-Remember that in writing a cheque you’re entering into a very strict financial agreement.
+You will be arrested, jailed, and then forced to remain in Dubai to pay your debt before being forced to leave the country.
+So, please don’t write a cheque unless you have the funds to cover it.
+Remember that in writing a cheque, you’re entering into a very strict financial agreement.
 It is no joke to miss a payment in Dubai.

-Dancing in Public – whilst you or I might think nothing about shimmying down the street arm in arm with a few friends after a night out, dancing in public in Dubai is considered to be indecent.
-It is also thought of as provocative, which can be very dangerous for women.
+Whilst we might think nothing about shimmying down the street arm in arm with a few friends after a night out, dancing in public in Dubai is considered indecent.
+It is also considered provocative, which can be very dangerous for women.

-You can dance in your own home behind your curtains, and you can dance at official clubs – anything else is not acceptable and dangerous.
+You can dance in your home behind your curtains and at official clubs – anything else is not acceptable and dangerous.

-Dress Code – Emiratis dress conservatively and expect visitors and expatriates to also dress conservatively when in public.
+Emiratis dress conservatively and expect visitors and expatriates also to dress conservatively when in public.

-Drink Driving – you cannot even consume a thimble-full of alcohol and get behind the wheel in Dubai.
-There is a zero-tolerance policy when it comes to drink-driving and you will be imprisoned if you break this very firmly upheld law.
+You cannot even consume a thimbleful of alcohol and get behind the wheel in Dubai.
+There is a zero-tolerance policy when it comes to drink-driving, and you will be imprisoned if you break this very firmly upheld law.

-Driving Offences – when you see the way Emiratis and expatriates drive in Dubai you might be forgiven for thinking that there are no laws and no rules on the road.
+When you travel within the UAE, you might be forgiven for thinking that there are no laws and no rules on the road.
 However, that is absolutely not true.

-It is illegal in Dubai to tailgate, break the speed limit, street race, lane hop or using a mobile phone while driving – despite the fact you will see all of these going on every single day.
-Bear in mind that Dubai is cracking down and losing its tolerance for lawbreakers so do not get into the habit of driving as the locals drive.
+It is illegal in Dubai to tailgate, break the speed limit, street race, lane hop, or use a mobile phone while driving – despite the fact you will see all of these going on every day.
+Bear in mind that Dubai is cracking down and losing its tolerance for lawbreakers, so do not get into the habit of driving as the locals drive.

-You can bet your bottom dollar that the police will begin cracking down on driving-related offences hard in due course, so do not get into bad habits that you will have to break.
-If you do break a road law you can be fined, imprisoned and have your car impounded.
+You can bet your bottom dollar that the police will begin cracking down on driving-related offenses hard in due course, so do not get into bad habits that you will have to break.
+If you do break a road law, you can be fined, imprisoned, and have your car impounded.

-Drugs – as with drink driving, drugs are a zero-tolerance issue and whilst you may think that only extends to narcotics that are illegal in our own countries, it actually extends to some prescription and over the counter medicines too.
-So, this is a very serious point to understand.
+As with drunk driving, Dubai laws have zero tolerance for drugs.
+Whilst you may think that only extends to narcotics that are illegal in our own countries, it actually extends to some prescription and over-the-counter medicines, even poppy seeds.
+So, this is important to understand.

-You need to know that even if you’re travelling through an airport in the UAE on your way to another country, if you’re caught with what’s deemed to be an illegal substance you could face an automatic 4-year prison term before deportation.
-If you’re thought to be supplying drugs you could face automatic life imprisonment.
+You need to know that even if you’re traveling through an airport in the UAE on your way to visit another country, if you’re caught with what’s deemed to be an illegal substance, you could face an automatic 4-year prison term before deportation.
+If you’re thought to be supplying drugs, you could face automatic life imprisonment.

-So, again, know the laws and rules in Dubai and what you can and cannot bring in.
-The simplest rule is to bring absolutely nothing.
+So, again, know the laws and rules and what you can and cannot bring in.
+The simplest and safest rule is when visiting Dubai, bring absolutely nothing.

-If you are on prescription medicine you need to know whether what you intend importing is on the banned substances list.
+If you are on prescription medicine, you need to know whether what you intend to import is on the banned substances list.
 To make sure you won’t get in trouble when crossing the border, download this list of controlled drugs from the dha.gov.ae.

-This list also includes the Drug Control Department’s details in the UAE Ministry of Health so that if you are ultimately left in any doubt you can contact them before entering Dubai.
+Here are the Drug Control Department’s details in the UAE Ministry of Health so that if you are ultimately left in any doubt, you can contact them before entering Dubai.
 The details are:

 Telephone: +971 2 611 7342 / +971 2 633 4958